-Be aware that amala juice and fruit are very acidic, so they need to be diluted a lot.
-Read the comments of Vijay and Srikumaran here because they talk about the power of amla for health and especially organs.
+Be aware that amala juice and fruit are very acidic and sour, so they need to be diluted a lot.

 During my trip in early 2018, the headmistress of a high school gave me dried amla fruits from the school’s huge organic garden.

 Some of my Indian friends told me a lot about the benefits of eating amla.

 They use to eat a few berries in the morning on an empty stomach.
 They say they feel more energetic and of course it improves their health, skin and hair.
 Some of them mix them with other fruit juices.

 You can buy them dried or in capsules.

 For my part, I eat 3 of them every morning, before or after my fruit juice.
 Beyond that, I feel an overflow of energy.

 How to use amla powder benefits for health?